-Changeworks, the Energy Saving Trust and Everwarm, part of the Lakehouse plc, will join forces to provide full support from insulation and heating to microgeneration measures to households suffering from fuel poverty across Scotland, targeting lower-income families.
+Changeworks, the Energy Saving Trust and Everwarm, part of the Sureserve Group, will join forces to provide full support from insulation and heating to microgeneration measures to households suffering from fuel poverty across Scotland, targeting lower-income families.

 Michael McMahon, Managing Director at Everwarm, said:

 “This partnership brings together stable funding, the strongest policy expertise and on-the-ground practical support to take a new approach to energy efficiency.

 “We have a successful track record of designing and installing a range of energy efficiency measures and experience of delivering on a national scale.
 Over the next five years, we will be harnessing major Government investment to install improvements in thousands of homes in Scotland.
 This is an important step in addressing fuel poverty and helping residents understand the opportunities of energy efficiency and access support.”